-TOTAL ROW NUTRITION: HOW TO EAT WHILE PREGNANT
+TOTAL ROW NUTRITION: EATING PROPERLY WHILE EXERCISING AND PREGNANT

 We already told you about all the amazing benefits of rowing through your pregnancy.
 While exercise and activity during pregnancy are extremely important, a healthy diet during pregnancy is INSANELY important, but not just for the reason you might think.